 NPV = $3,493,725

 Either project will be profitable.
-At face value, it’s easy to assume Project B would be better because it has a higher NPV, meaning it’s more profitable.
+At face value, Project B looks better because it has a higher NPV, meaning it’s more profitable.
 However, it’s important to consider other factors.
-For example, is the NPV of Project B high enough to warrant a bigger initial investment?
-Financial professionals should consider intangible benefits, such as strategic positioning and brand equity, to determine which project is a better investment.
+For example, is the net present value of Project B high enough to warrant a bigger initial investment?
+Financial professionals also consider intangible benefits, such as strategic positioning and brand equity, to determine which project is a better investment.

 Net Present Value Drawbacks

-As we saw in the previous example, a positive NPV does not describe the initial investment cost and may not be enough to determine if an investment is worthwhile.
+A positive NPV does not describe the initial investment cost and is typically not enough to determine if an investment is worthwhile.
 For example, let’s say one project has an NPV of $15 and another has an NPV of $200.
-The $200 project seems more worthwhile, but what if the initial investment for the $15 project was only $1, and the initial investment for the $200 project was $150?
+Although the $200 project seems more worthwhile, it’s difficult to make a decision without reviewing the initial investments.
+What if the initial investment for the $15 project was only $1, and the initial investment for the $200 project was $150?

-Another flaw with relying only on net present value is that the formula uses only estimates.
-Especially with very long-term investments, these estimates may not always be accurate.
-Additionally, the formula does not account for external benefits from certain investments or projects.
-Intangible benefits may not be able to be recorded on a balance sheet, but that does not mean they’re not valuable.
+Another flaw with relying on net present value is that the formula uses estimates.
+Especially with long-term investments, these estimates may not always be accurate.
+Additionally, the formula doesn’t account for external benefits from certain investments or projects — intangible benefits, like relationship building or a positive public image, may not be recorded on a balance sheet, but that doesn’t mean they’re not valuable.

 Showing NPV Calculation Skills on Your Resume

 Calculating and interpreting NPV for projects, investments, and businesses is one part of two broad skill categories: financial modeling and business valuation.
-On your resume, you could include NPV as an example of your skills in modeling or valuation.
+On your resume, you can include NPV as an example of your skills in either category.

-Additionally, if you have prior work or internship experience using NPV, you can call that out in the description of the job or internship.
-For example, you can mention a project that involved calculating the net present value to compare five investment options as an intern with Goldman Sachs.
+Additionally, if you have prior work or internship experience using NPV, mention that in the description of the job or internship.
+For example, you can describe a project involving calculating and comparing the net present value of five investment options as an intern with Goldman Sachs

 Understanding how to calculate and interpret net present value is a core skill for many careers in finance.
 Other crucial skills for finance professionals include:

-Explore these skills and more with Forage’s finance virtual experience programs.
+Explore these skills and more with Forage’s free banking and financial services job simulations.

 Image credit: Canva